Advocate

 You will be able to demonstrate the following:

 The successful applicant will hold, or be able to obtain, a Working with Vulnerable People (WWVP) registration, current National Criminal Record Check and have a current driver’s license.
-All ADACAS employees are required to be fully vaccinated against COVID-19 and to receive an annual influenza immunisation.
-You will be required to verify your COVID vaccination status prior to commencing employment.
+All ADACAS employees are encouraged to be fully vaccinated against COVID-19 and to receive an annual influenza immunisation.

 What’s on Offer